DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 ### Hide button

 Hide button is a green button on the left of the wrapper topology widget.
-Clicking on it hides the wrapper topology widget along with all topology trees (figure 6).
-Clicking on it again makes the wrapper topology widget and its trees visible again (figure 7).
+Clicking on it hides the wrapper topology widget along with all stream topology widgets (figure 6).
+Clicking on it again makes the wrapper topology widget and topology widgets within visible again (figure 7).
 Accompanied with hidden/shown states are characters on the button: ">" for hidden and "<" for shown.

 This button is shown only if there's at least one stream requesting a non-DEFAULT topology view.
 Upon any load of topology requesting a non-DEFAULT view, the wrapper topology widget is not hidden (figure 7).

 ![Figure 6](./images/numatv-6.png)
 Figure 6.